Daniel Gadegaard

-Daniel Gadegaard Andersen (born 31 May 2001) is a Danish professional footballer who plays as a goalkeeper for Danish 1st Division club Esbjerg fB.
+Daniel Gadegaard Andersen (born 31 May 2001) is a Danish professional footballer who plays as a goalkeeper for Norwegian Second Division club Jerv, on loan from Esbjerg fB.

 Career

 AGF

 Gadegaard joined AGF from the local club, Stavtrup IF, at the age of 12 and joined the club's under-13 team.
 He progressed through the club's youth academy and already at the age of 16, in early 2018, he started training with AGF's Danish Superliga team.
 On 1 April 2018, he was on the bench for the first time in the Danish Superliga for a game against Hobro IK.
 In May 2019, he signed his first ever professional contract, signing a deal until June 2022.
 However, in the following two seasons, Gadegaard primarily played for the under-19s and AGF's reserve team.

 In February 2021, Gadegaard once again extended his contract, this time until June 2023.
 In the following 2021–22 season, Gadegaard became starter Jesper Hansen's backup.
 He also made his official debut that same season when he started in a Danish Superliga match against Nordsjælland on 21 May 2022, which ended in a 2–2 draw.